-A. All courtrooms have state-of-the-art audio-visual equipment, including an ELMO (document camera), computer jacks, projectors, TV screens, and VCR and DVD players.
-Counsel are encouraged to use the ELMO to present exhibits to the jury.

-B. The Civil District Courts have prepared detailed instructions on use of the Courts' audiovisual equipment.
+- A. All courtrooms have state-of-the-art audio-visual equipment, including an ELMO (document camera), VGA video-cable plugs, sound cord plugs, computer jacks, projectors, TV screens, and VCR and DVD players.
+Counsel are encouraged to use the ELMO to present exhibits to the jury. - B. The Civil District Courts have prepared detailed instructions on use of the Courts' audiovisual equipment.
 Please refer to the following weblink: